top of page

 You didn’t stop caring what people think because you’re reckless—you stopped because living your life for spectators is a slow death.
 Lesson 2 breaks down why “unbothered,” “too bold,” and “living like it’s your last day” aren’t chaotic traits—they’re dark-side survival skills.
 When you stop performing for approval and start making choices for yourself, you don’t become mean.
 You become free.

-Loretta & David Allseitz
+Loretta Allseitz

 Dec 4, 2025